North Lincoln High School: Athletics

-North Lincoln has a variety of athletic sports teams for its students.
-They are affiliated with the North Carolina High School Athletic Association (NCHSAA).
+North Lincoln is a member of the North Carolina High School Athletic Association (NCHSAA) and are classified as a 5A school.
+The school is a part of the Western Foothills 4A/5A Conference.
+The school's team name is the Knights and the school colors are blue, black, and silver.

+Sporting achievements

 The North Lincoln cross country teams have had a history of success.
 The boys cross country team won back-to-back 2A state championships in 2011 and 2012.
 They won five straight state championships from 2017 to 2021, with the last being won as a 3A school.
 The North Lincoln girls cross country team have also won five straight state championships, winning from 2020 to 2024, with the last four being in the 3A class.
 Both the boys and girls cross country teams have also had individual state champions.

 Both North Lincoln's boys and girls outdoor track and field teams won the 2A state championship in 2021, with the boys team also winning in 2019.

 The Knights boys golf team won back-to-back state 2A championships in 2009 and 2010.

 The North Lincoln baseball team won the class 2A baseball championship in 2019.
 North Lincoln rallied during the state championship games held at UNC Greensboro, winning two games to none, to claim the schools first baseball state championship.